 Like many things in the legal world, the answer is — maybe.
 Before we delve into the timeline the IRS has to follow, let’s cover a few basic questions:

-- What does the IRS consider fraudulent activity?
 There are a variety of forms of fraud the IRS could investigate.
 Some of the more common examples include a deliberate failure to report income, overstatement of deductions, personal expenses claimed as business costs and hiding or transferring assets in an attempt to avoid tax obligations.
+These behaviors often fall squarely into criminal territory, making it critical to understand the difference between aggressive tax planning and criminal tax fraud.

-- How often does the IRS investigate alleged fraudulent activity?
 The IRS reports that it conducted 1,177 investigations in 2016.
 Of these investigations, 863 resulted in enough evidence to support moving forward with prosecution.
 771 were sentenced, translating to a 76 percent incarceration rate of an average three-year prison sentence.

 Back to our original question — how long do you have to worry about becoming another number in those statistics?
 It depends on the details of the allegations.
 Generally, the IRS can look back three years.